-In the Dogpaw Lake area, Endurance also retains a 2.5% NSR on four claims controlled by First Mining Finance Limited ("First Mining") who acquired the royalty obligation in May 2016 from Chalice Gold Mines Limited.
+In the Dogpaw Lake area, Endurance also retains a 2.5% NSR on four claims controlled by First Mining Finance Limited.

 Nechako Gold Property, British Columbia, Canada (76% JV interest)

 The Nechako Gold Property, British Columbia is owned 76% by Endurance and 24% by Amarc Resources Ltd. No further exploration is recommended on the Nechako Gold Project.